How to Apply to

 • Your background

-Regardless of which method you choose, both will conclude with an entrance test designed to test for comprehension.
-During your phone interview your Admissions Advisor will discuss all relevant timelines as it pertains to your entrance test due date.
+Entrance Exams are designed to test for comprehension.
+During your Advisory Call your Admissions Advisor will discuss all relevant timelines and due dates.

-This is the end of the 201 application process.
-At this point, we’ll review your submitted evaluation and let you know if you are accepted into the course.
+Once your Entrance Exam is completed, we will schedule a time to go over your results and discuss the next steps.
 If you aren’t quite ready for the course you've selected, we will help place you in the course that best matches your skill level, or tell you what you need to do to get to your desired course level.

-If you are testing directly into a 401 course, the final step is a technical interview.
+Only if you are testing directly into a 401 course, the final step is a technical interview with a member of our instructional team.
 At this point, you'll get a chance to explain the code you submitted.
 You may also be quizzed on the stack you're applying to and your skillset to make sure that you’re ready for the intensity and advanced level of the course ahead.

 Please bring your laptop for this interview, and be prepared to explain your process in solving problems and make changes to your code based on your interviewer's suggestions.
 You may also be asked about your long-term goals, any other programming languages you have experience with, and your familiarity with computer science terms and concepts.
 If you aren’t local, your interview can be completed over Zoom.